 Leadership As A Way Of Life – Conclusion

-Even outside of troop leadership positions, there are still plenty of ways to act like a great leader in your everyday life.
+Even outside of troop leadership positions, there are still plenty of ways to act like an outstanding leader in your everyday life.
 By following the Scout Oath and Law, taking on more responsibility, and practicing the skills we discussed earlier, you’ll be well on your way to becoming an amazing leader!

 Tip: If you’re a younger Scout who’s not yet in a ‘main’ leadership role like SPL or Patrol Leader, you can still voulenteer to step up within your patrol.